Building a Program: We Welcome FFA to Vet Assistance

 Also competing in a LDE is Caitlin Ritter; her competition is Prepared Speech.
 This required her to write a six to eight minute speech that is based off of a current agricultural topic.
 The topic she chose this year was the “Meningeal Worm.”
 Caitlin was then required to present her speech to a panel of judges where she was graded on the written speech, speech delivery and the answers to judges’ questions.
 This competition will help prepare her for future career of speaking with clients and educating them on veterinary topics to better the health of their pet.

-Even though the Veterinarian Assistant shop is just beginning its FFA program and competing against other well-established local chapters, LCCTC is proud to send the following students on to State Competition on Penn State main campus on June 11th-13th.
-They are following in the footsteps of our chapter acceptors and first Vet Science state competitors consisting of Chapter President Madison Sinclair, Lauren Robison, Madison Mellott, and Caitlin Ritter.
+Even though the Veterinarian Assistant shop is just beginning its FFA program and competing against other well-established local chapters and following in the footsteps of our chapter acceptors and first Vet Science state competitors consisting of Chapter President Madison Sinclair, Lauren Robison, Madison Mellott, and Caitlin Ritter, LCCTC is proud to send the following students on to State Competition to Penn State Main Campus on June 11th-13th.
 The 2019 Veterinary Science Team who will compete for state honors consists of Aaron Johnson, Cailin Lyons, Caitlin Ritter, and Lauren Robison.
 For Employment Skills, Brianna McCollums represents LCCTC, and for Horse Evaluation, Linsey Watson hopes to “canter” through the competition.

-We wish them good luck and state travels!
+We wish the FFA students from Vet Assistance good luck and safe travels!